michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0014.md

 - n: an interest followed with exaggerated zeal
 - n: something that is desired intensely
 ### Family
-rage: enrage, raged, rages, raging+;enrage: enraged, enragement, enrages, enraging;enraged: enragedly;raging: ragingly
+- rage: enrage, raged, rages, raging+
+- enrage: enraged, enragement, enrages, enraging
+- enraged: enragedly
+- raging: ragingly
 ### Examples
 - So the debate rages on and we continue ...
 - We are simply beneficiaries of their good graces, and prisoners of their rages.